-Ever since mobile phones developed into smart phones and continued evolving, the profitability and popularity of applications has grown way beyond anyone’s initial expectations.
+Ever since mobile phones became smartphones and continued evolving, the profitability and popularity of mobile apps have grown far beyond anyone’s initial expectations.
 There are now over 5 million apps in total available on the App Store and Google Play Store.
 App growth in the last 5 years does not seem to be slowing down.

 IT ALL STARTS WITH A PROBLEM

 Vinod Khosla, the billionaire, famously stated that any big problem is a big opportunity.
-And if there is no big problem, there’s no solution and no reason for a company to exist as no-one will pay for a non-problem to be solved.
+And if there is no big problem, there’s no solution and no reason for a company to exist as no one will pay for a non-problem to be solved.

 WHAT DO YOU DO FIRST WITH YOUR IDEA?

-Write as much down as possible onto paper in the clearest way within a product requirements document, or a PRD for short.
-The most important part of the app building process is ensuring that everyone on the development team understands the business goals you have and how the app will support them.
+Write as much down as possible onto paper in the clearest way within a product requirements document, or PRD, for short.
+The most important part of the app-building process is ensuring that everyone on the development team understands the business goals and how the app will support those goals.

-From the notes you’ve scribbled for your app idea, understand the main business goals and specifications.
-The idea concept will be translated into the app’s functions, features and flow.
-This step is incredibly important to meet end-user’s needs, for instance – solve one of their problems.
-To get this right, you need to follow the Discovery Phase of the app building process.
+From the notes scribbled down for the app idea, understanding the main business goals and specifications is key.
+The idea concept will be translated into the app’s functions, features, and flow.
+This step is incredibly important to meet the end-users needs – especially, for solving one of their problems.
+To get this right, follow the Discovery Phase of the app-building process.

 GOAL AND REQUIREMENTS IDENTIFICATION

 At the beginning of the Discovery phase, any existing product outlines, documents, and data are reviewed.
 This helps translate the app’s vision into a prototype and then a final product.

-The Discovery Phase at Cider involves the design and business analytics teams gathering together all the details about the product and your business to make the best technical recommendations for your app.
-This Phase aligns your team with our experts and addresses the needs your app will serve for your customers.
+The Discovery Phase at Cidersoft involves the design and business analytics teams gathering together all the details about the product and business to make the best technical recommendations for the app.
+This Phase aligns the team with experts and addresses the needs the app will serve customers.

 It is important to understand the target audience, industry niche, and eventually work towards the functionality of the app and what preferences are for the interface.
 The Discovery Phase normally takes anywhere between 4 and 6 weeks.